 Made to welcome new families in the parish, and answer questions regarding the activities and organization of St. John Vianney

 Sympathy cards are sent to the family of the bereaved on behalf of the St. John Vianney parish community.

-Get Well or Thinking of You cards are sent to parishioners who are ill to show our support and concern.
+Thinking of You cards are sent to parishioners who are ill to show our support and concern.

 MASS OF REMEMBRANCE